kim-brown-1/poem-remixer/README.md

 ### Upcoming features
-- A better looking grid-based UI
-- View saved poems in the UI
+- Aesthetic improvements to UI
 - Re-generate any line of the poem
 - Give generated poems a custom name
 - Remix poems from multiple artists
-- Select number of lines in output poem
+- Clipboard copy functionality (with citations)